 However, after several years of work in projective geometry, all of it contour based, I have come to the conclusion that the confinement to edgels alone is simply too limiting to allow for anything more than incremental improvements.
-Contour based computer vision, which looked so promising 30 years ago, is really rather like sitting in Plato's cave, trying to guess what the world outside might look like from shadows alone.
+Contour based computer vision, which looked so promising 30 years ago, is really rather like sitting in Plato's cave, trying to guess what the world outside might look like from shadows alone1.
 Getting rid of texture and shading, which looked like a boon in the days when memory was counted in kilobytes and computing speed in kilohertz, has now come back to haunt us.
 True, we can deal with images like the one in Figure 8.1 - if we know whether we are dealing with either SORs or human faces - but the loss of information if only contours are considered is hard to make up for.
-I still believe that the application described in Chapter 5 - the detection of pedestrian crossings - is best done using a line-based algorithm; but grouping the individual faces of houses in Chapter 6 is at least difficult without the use of colour or texture, it becomes essentially unsolvable if we are dealing with things like row- or terracehouses, where individual houses differ by colour and texture alone, but otherwise have exactly the same geometry.
+I still believe that the application described in Chapter 5 - the detection of pedestrian crossings - is best done using a line-based algorithm; but grouping the individual faces of houses in Chapter 6 is at least difficult without the use of colour or texture, it becomes essentially unsolvable if we are dealing with things like row- or terrace-houses, where individual houses differ by colour and texture alone, but otherwise have exactly the same geometry.
+And how much easier, and more accurate, would it have been to group the houses in Chapter 6 not only by geometric features, but also by colour or texture.

-$^{1}$ We are, of course, in a much more fortunate position than the people in Plato's cave, since we do have a host of a-priori knowledge about the real world at our disposal
+$^{^{1}}$ We are, of course, in a much more fortunate position than the people in Plato's cave, since we do have a host of a-priori knowledge about the real world at our disposal